CodeSrinu/Career-Advisor/PROGRESS_SUMMARY.md

 2. User can select their native language
 3. User can indicate if they have a career goal
 4. If user has a goal, they can input it
-5. If user doesn't have a goal, they can take a psychology quiz (demo)
+5. If user doesn't have a goal, they can take a full 10-question psychology quiz
-6. User can explore career domains (demo)
+6. User can explore career domains with real-time recommendations
+7. Psychology quiz answers are saved to Firestore
+8. Domain recommendations are generated using backend algorithms
+9. User personas are identified based on quiz responses

-### Demo Components
+### Connected Components
-The following components have been created as demos to show the intended functionality:
+The frontend and backend are now connected:
-1. PsychologyQuiz - Shows the structure and flow of the psychology questions
+1. PsychologyQuiz - Full implementation with all 10 questions
+2. ResultsPage - Displays real domain matches from backend recommendation engine
-2. DomainExplorer - Shows how users would browse career domains
+3. DomainExplorer - Browse career domains with real data

-### Data Structure
-- Domain and sub-role data models are defined
-- Sample data is available for testing
-- API routes are created for data access
+4. Quiz responses are saved to Firestore
+5. Recommendations are generated using the backend scoring engine

 ## Remaining Work for Hackathon MVP

 ### 1. Psychology Quiz Implementation
-- [ ] Implement full 10-question psychology quiz for users without goals
+- [x] Implement full 10-question psychology quiz for users without goals
 - [ ] Implement 5-question validation for users with existing goals
-- [ ] Complete psychology scoring algorithms
+- [x] Complete psychology scoring algorithms
-- [ ] Add results display with domain recommendations
+- [x] Add results display with domain recommendations

 ### 2. Domain & Sub-Role Exploration
-- [ ] Create detailed domain pages
+- [x] Create detailed domain pages
-- [ ] Implement sub-role listing for each domain
+- [x] Implement sub-role listing for each domain
 - [ ] Create sub-role detail pages with:
   - Native-language subtitled videos
   - Day-to-day life timelines